Tibshot/bleetz/README.md

   </tr>
 </table>

-Generally, you don't have to change thess options except :port, :timeout and :keys.
+Generally, you don't have to change these options except :port, :timeout and :keys.

 ###### How to configure